Life in the UK Test: Before You Book

 3. Your photo may be taken (for security purposes)

-4. You'll store your belongings in a locker (no phones in the test room)
+4. You'll store your belongings in a locker (no phones in the exam room)

 • Mobile phones